 Milk and yoghurt in pregnancy

-Stick to pasteurised or ultra-heat treated (UHT) milk – sometimes also called long-life milk.
+Stick to pasteurised or ultra-heat treated (UHT) milk – which is sometimes called long-life milk.

 If only raw (unpasteurised) milk is available, boil it first.
 Don't drink unpasteurised goats' or sheep's milk, or eat foods made from them, such as soft goats' cheese.

 All types of yoghurt, including bio, live and low-fat, are fine.
-Just check homemade yoghurt is made with pasteurised milk – and if not, avoid it.
+Just check that any homemade yoghurt is made with pasteurised milk – and if not, avoid it.

 Ice cream in pregnancy